prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/datatypes/lists.md

   + https://docs.python.org/3/library/stdtypes.html#lists
   + https://docs.python.org/3/tutorial/datastructures.html?highlight=lists#more-on-lists

 A List represents a numbered, ordered collection of items.
-A List may contain zero or more elements.
+A List may contain zero or more items.
 A list can contain items of any datatype, but as a best practice, all items in a list should share a datatype and structure:

 ```python
 # DO: